Marijuana Rehab Center

-Marijuana addiction, also called marijuana use disorder, occurs in some people who use this drug recreationally.
-It is characterized by an inability to control use of the drug, an intense focus on using it, cravings, and continuing to use marijuana in spite of problems that it causes.
+Marijuana addiction, also called marijuana use disorder, is characterized by an inability to control the use of the drug, an intense focus on using it, cravings, and continuing to use marijuana in spite of problems that it causes.
 Marijuana use disorders can be effectively treated with an individualized treatment plan that includes a stay at a residential facility, therapy, support, lifestyle changes, and a commitment to preventing relapses.

 What Is Marijuana Addiction?